rails/rails/guides/source/engines.md

 model, a comment controller, and then modify the articles scaffold to display comments and allow people to create new ones.

-From the application root, run the model generator.
+From the engine root, run the model generator.
 Tell it to generate a `Comment` model, with the related table having two columns: an `article_id` integer and `text` text column.